Bar Decor Using Faux Panels

 After seeing how practical and realistic our products are, they've become a common feature in all sorts of man-caves and home bars - and below I've put together a little collection of photos demonstrating how amazing our panels can make a bar look.

-LED lights were also used by customer Tanner Westlake when he created a home bar out of Colorado Stacked Stone Misty Morning panels.
+LED lights were also used by customer Tanner Westlake when he created a home bar out of Colorado Stacked Stone Mist panels.

-Kimberly Wirtz made a stunning French-style underground bar using our Carlton Cobblestone panels.
+Kimberly Wirtz made a stunning French-style underground bar using our Hampton Cobblestone panels.